• Eleanor Platt

 Section image

-1969 Inagural reverse used to market medal to White House
+1969 Inagural reverse sculpted by Manconi used to market the medal to the White House

 Section image

-Rare picture of original model with Nixon and Agnew.
+Rare picture of the original clay model with President Richard Nixon and Vice President Spiro Agnew.

 • About Us

-This website is operated by a member of Eleanor Platt's family.
-The goal of this website is to not only commemerate and celebrate her work, but to also inspire current classical sculptors and artists to live out their life's dreams.
-I would like to thank all of the many institutions, museums, and universities who have assisted in helping me compile historical records, images, and facts, without whose help this website would not be possible.
-Thank you to the following orgnizations:
+This website is managed by a member of Eleanor Platt's family.
+The goal of our website is to commemorate and celebrate Eleanor Platt's work and to inspire current classical sculptors and artists.
+Thank You to all of the many institutions, museums, universities, archivists, librarians, and persons listed below who have assisted in helping compile historical records, images, and historical facts, without whose help this website would not be possible.
+Production records for the Roman Bronze Works are housed in the Amon Carter Museum and photgraphic negatives of some of her work is stored at the Smithsonian Institute Peter Juley collection.

 Smithsonian Institute